olmeca/vektor/ReadMe.txt

 Vektor Tool Readme

 Short version:
-To anonymize the 02 line of a declaration file:
-	vektor copy original.asc -o:copy.asc -l:02 -e:"03=999999999,10=@name,07=@date:19000101-20100101"
-This will create a copy 'copy.asc' based on 'original.asc', where all '02' line will have:
+To make an anonymized copy of declaration file 'original.asc': vektor copy original.asc copy.asc -e:"0203=999999999,0210=@name,0207=@date:19000101-20100101" This will create a copy 'copy.asc' based on 'original.asc', where all '02' lines will have:
 - '999999999' as value for the 03 element (BSN),
 - a random name for element '10' (last name)
 - a random date between 01-01-1900 and 01-01-2010 for element '07' (birth date)

 The Vektor tool is a command line tool developed to assist in the process of analysis and modification of existing Vektis EI compliant declaration files.
-Currently its main function is modification, but there is also a working print function and other analysis and generation functions are in the works.
+Its main function is creating adapted copies of existing declaration files.
+Additionally it provides for selectively viewing information from a declaration.
+Furthermore it provides structural information on the supported Vektis file formats.

 The modification function provides a generic way of bulk modifying the value of any line element.
-You provide it a line and element ID(e.g. "-l:02" "-e:03" for BSN) and a value (e.g. "999999999") and it will replace all the values for the BSN element of the 02 record by the specified replacement value.
+You provide it a line and element ID (e.g. "-e:0203" for patient BSN) and a value (e.g. "999999999") and it will replace all the values for the BSN element of the patient record by the specified replacement value.

 Vektor does not perform the modifications 'in place' in the input file supplied.
 Instead it creates a copy (output file) with the same